Ivy Bank Primary School Logo Illuminating ValuableYears, Building and NurturingKnowledge

 This will ensure that pupils’ knowledge, skills and understanding are built upon through successive years towards clearly identified year group learning outcomes.

-In EYFS, ‘Development Matters’ will be used as a guide to help pupils to develop their knowledge and skills of Geography, primarily within ‘Understanding the World’ as well as many other areas of the EYFS curriculum.
+In EYFS, pupils will begin to develop their knowledge and skills of Geography, primarily within ‘Understanding the World’ as well as many other areas of the EYFS curriculum.
 Using a wide range of sources including stories, photographs, video clips, first hand experiences (past, present and future), small world play, the outdoor environment and discussions, pupils in EYFS will learn about the world around them, exploring nature, living things, different countries, making simple maps, positional language, recognising and naming features, including the seasons and finding similarities and differences in all of these.

-In KS1 and KS2, pupils will follow the National Curriculum.
 Within KS1, pupils will develop their knowledge beginning with their immediate locality of the school and moving onto learning about the UK, naming countries and places in the UK.
-Year 2 will develop this further by finding Geographical features of their home town of Macclesfield, learning about the continents and oceans of the world and exploring China.
+Year 2 will develop this further by finding Geographical features of Macclesfield, learning about the continents and oceans of the world and comparing Macclesfield with Kamuli, Uganda.
 All pupils in KS1 will develop their Geographical vocabulary, relating to human and physical geography and begin to use geographical skills, including first-hand observations and map skills.

 Within KS2, pupils will extend their place and location knowledge beyond the local area, within the UK, Europe and Worldwide, including North and South America.
 Pupils will have opportunity to explore Cheshire, Counties in the UK and Countries of the World.
-Pupils will continue to learn new Geographical vocabulary, develop their knowledge of human and physical features (including Volcanoes, The Water Cycle, Rivers, Rainforests and Biomes) around the world and learn new fieldwork skills, including reading and using maps and presenting data and information.
+Pupils will continue to learn new Geographical vocabulary, develop their knowledge of human and physical features (including Settlements, Mountains, Volcanoes, The Water Cycle, Rivers, Rainforests and Biomes) around the world and learn fieldwork skills, including reading and using maps and presenting data and information.
+Pupils will also begin to understand trade links and environmental impacts of our changing Earth, including renewable energy and sustainability.

-Whole school themes such as climate, the environment and sustainability are evident in the overview and long term plan (below) and opportunities to develop whole school projects around these themes are explored.
+Whole school themes such as climate, the environment and water are evident in the long-term plan and opportunities to develop whole school projects around these themes are explored.

 IMPACT